isabella232/experience-manager-guides-learn.en/help/tutorials/oxygen-connector/use-aem-connector.md

 In the above screenshot, a file checked out by other user is shown with a black colored lock icon \(A\).
 File checked out by the current user is shown with a green colored lock \(B\).

-**Note:**
+>[!NOTE]
+>

-If the checked-out file is deleted or moved to any other folder in AEM, you get an error message when you check-in the file.
+>If the checked-out file is deleted or moved to any other folder in AEM, you get an error message when you check-in the file.
 Make sure that the checked-out file is not moved or deleted using the AEM web interface.

 ### Check in a file {#id182CF0J0FHS}